-9 Effect of change in prior authorization clinical criteria.
+10 Effect of change in prior authorization clinical criteria.

 Amends § 62M.17, subd.
 2. Under current law, a utilization review organization's change to coverage of a health care service or to the clinical criteria used for prior authorizations does not apply until the next plan year, for enrollees who received prior authorization for that service using the prior coverage terms or clinical criteria.
 This general rule does not apply if the utilization review organization changed coverage terms or the clinical criteria when an independent source recommended the change for reasons related to patient harm.
-This section specifies the patient harm must be previously unknown and imminent, for the exception to apply.
+A new paragraph (d) specifies the patient harm must be previously unknown and imminent for the exception to apply; paragraph (d) is effective January 1, 2026, and applies to health plans offered, sold, issued, or renewed on or after that date.

-10 Annual report to commissioner of commerce; prior authorizations.
+Annual report to commissioner of commerce; prior authorizations.